Champaner-Pavagadh Archaeological Park: Temples

 The temples of the Jain religion at Pavagadh are also noteworthy.
 They are of three different groups: The first consists of the Bhavanaderi temples near Naqqarkhana gate called the Navalakka temples, the second group is in honour of the Tirthankaras Suparshvanatha and Chandraprabha and the third group, situated on the southeast of Pavagarh Hill (Mataji's cliff), is near the Pārśva temple next to the Dudhia tank.
 These temples are deduced to have been constructed in the 14th–15th centuries on the basis of "[their] stylistic and architectural features".
 Elaborately carved seated and standing images of the Jain pantheon are seen on the outer walls of the temples.
 The Garbabrihas are enshrined with beautiful stone images of Tirthankaras in these temples.
 All the temples have been renovated over time.

 The most visited temple on the hill is the Kalika Mata Temple.
 It has three images of goddesses: the central image is of Kalika Mata, flanked by Kali on the right and Bahuchara Mata on the left.
 The spire of this temple carries a shrine of Sadanandsha pir, a Muslim saint held in great reverence in the region.
-It is the third of the major Shakti Peethas of Gujarat and is known for tantric worship.
+It is the third of the major Shakta pithas of Gujarat and is known for tantric worship.
 It is connected by a mono-cable ropeway 740 m in length which can carry 1200 people per hour and is stated to be the country's highest ropeway.
 On Chaitra ashtami, during navratri (nine-day festival), a fair is held at the Kalika Mata temple which is attended by thousands of devotees.
 The ruins of Patai Raval's palace can be seen on the way to the temple.